y-scope/clp/docs/src/dev-guide/components-log-viewer-webui.md

 ## Linting

-To check for linting errors:
+To check for linting errors in either the client or server:

 ```shell
 npm run lint:check